December 3, 2023

 Music: Johann A. P. Schulz

-Lyrics: Christian von Schmid
+Lyrics: Christoph von Schmid

 Arrangement: Mack Wilberg

-Music: French carol
+Music: French Carol

 Arrangement: Brian Mathias